According to a recent iSeeCars study, brown versions of the Tesla Model S are the most likely to offer deals, while red models are the least likely.

 When compared to that average, the color that provides the most deals is brown, which is over 25 percent more likely to provide savings of 10 percent or more.
 “Tesla discontinued the color in late 2014 because it wasn’t popular, which explains why it is the most frequently discounted color,” said iSeeCars CEO Phong Ly.

 Gray, green, and blue round out the colors that are more likely than average to be discounted.
-“After black and white, gray is the third-most common Model S color, which suggests that there may be more supply than demand for the color on the used car market,” said Ly.
+“After solid black and pearl white multi-coat, gray is the third-most common Model S color, which suggests that there may be more supply than demand for the color on the used car market,” said Ly.
 “Green was discontinued in 2015 likely due to low demand, and blue hues typically aren’t as popular with luxury car buyers.”

 As for the colors that have less of a chance of offering significant deals, black falls just below average.
 “The most popular color for the Model S is black, which is commonly associated with luxury and a favorite among luxury car shoppers,” said Ly.
-“Tesla has two black hues, a standard and metallic, and the metallic was removed from the lineup in September 2018.”
+“Tesla has two black hues, solid black and obsidian black metallic, and the metallic was removed from the lineup in September 2018.”

 |iSeeCars Ranking of Tesla Model X Deals by Color|